alphagov/government-service-design-manual/service-manual/users/user-research/userresearchsurveys.md

 * Normally don’t allow much time or context for considered replies.
 * Questions can be misunderstood – surveys need to be designed carefully to avoid this.
 * Completion bias – one common criticism of some types of surveys is that they are only completed by people who have something to say e.g. are either very satisfied or very dissatisfied.
-This can be over come via conduct face to face interviews and/or sophisticated sampling techniques, although this is normally expensive.
+This can be overcome via face to face interviews and / or sophisticated sampling techniques, although this is normally expensive.

 ##Participants